 Moving to a different country is an exciting and sometimes challenging experience.
 This page contains useful information for students, scholars, and their families to assist in the transition to NC State University and adaptation to the American culture.
 Raleigh is a welcoming city with a diverse range of activities.
 There are world class museums, open air amphitheaters, historic sites, professional theater companies, award-winning restaurants, professional sports, and vibrant festivals.

 Whether you are the spouse of a student or scholar, or a parent, sibling, or family member of a new international student, we look forward to welcoming you and your family to NC State.

 Information for Dependents (Spouses) of Students and Scholars

 In the Spouse Resource Guides you will find information on topics like what to bring (and what not to bring), the city of Raleigh, housing and utilities, and advice from other international spouses.
 Explore the content and the links on this page to learn more about the immigration process and visa requirements.
 The Office of International Services (OIS) is committed to helping dependents through our programs which include English Conversation Club, IMOM (International Moms and Mates), children playgroups and many volunteer opportunities which will help them get connected and get involved in the local community.
 F-2 and J-2 dependents are welcome and encouraged to participate in any OIS program.

 ^ Click to view

 Visas for Dependents (J-2 and F-2)

-Most international students and scholars prefer their spouse and children to accompany them while in the U.S.
+Most international students and scholars prefer that their spouse and children accompany them while in the U.S.